-The data are streamed to the user as tar files which allows for the delivery of the ALMA data together with the complete directory structure following the ALMA data hierarchy.
+The data are streamed to the user as tar files which allows for the delivery of the ALMA data together with the complete directory structure following the ALMA data hierarchy (see also Section 8.1 of the ALMA Technical Handbook).

-The ALMA Archive currently has tarfiles for either products or "raw" data files (where raw is defined here as post-correlation, but pre-calibration) in ASDM format9.
+The ALMA Archive currently has tarfiles for either products or "raw" data files (where raw is defined here as post-correlation, but pre-calibration) in ASDM format.
 A typical package will unpack to a directory structure with the first three levels like: